-This summer, Cleveland will become home to FRONT International, an incredible contemporary art exhibition spanning seven major institutions and more than 30 unusual spaces across Northeast Ohio.
+This summer, Cleveland will become home to FRONT International, an incredible contemporary art exhibition spanning seven major institutions and more than 30 spaces, some of them very unexpected, across Northeast Ohio.

 So, besides feeling more artistic and intellectual after scoping days and days worth of this unique triennial, there's another feeling you'll most definitely experience - hunger.
 So, be sure to check out these artsy eats among many of FRONT's featured institutions and neighborhoods.

-University Circle, the heart and soul of Cleveland's arts and cultural attractions, also is a signature destination for FRONT, with expected installations and exhibitions at the Museum of Contemporary Art Cleveland, Cleveland Museum of Art, Cleveland Institute of Art, Case Western Reserve University and Glennville Arts Campus.
+University Circle, the heart and soul of Cleveland's arts and cultural attractions, also is a signature destination for FRONT, with expected installations and exhibitions at the Museum of Contemporary Art Cleveland, Cleveland Museum of Art, Cleveland Institute of Art, and extending into the Fairfax neighborhood at Karamu House.

-Thankfully, you've got several dining locales peeking out from in between historic cultural institutions.
+Thankfully, you've got several dining locales peeking out from in between historic cultural institutions, the Uptown District and nearby Little Italy.

 Recognized as one of the most prestigious medical institutions in the world, the Cleveland Clinic is obviously one of the best places to go for high-quality healthcare.
 But it's not all scrubs and lab coats.